 Here’s your checklist:

-- Suggest someone else.
-It’s a class act, and will certainly leave them—and the person you refer—with a positive impression of you.
+If you know someone else who might be interested in the position, it’s a classy move to give the recruiter a new lead.
+And it will certainly leave them—and the person you refer—with a positive impression of you.
 (P.S., It's not a bad idea to give that person a heads up.)

 4 best templates for declining a job interview

 Thank you so much for taking the time to review my application and inviting me to interview for the [position] role at [Organization].
-However, I regretfully need to withdraw my application from this process at the moment.
+However, I regretfully need to withdraw my application from this process.

 Thank you so much for reaching out!
 I’m grateful for the time and consideration you’ve given my application for the [position] role.
 However, I recently accepted an offer from another organization.